svenstaro/mt940-rs/README.md

 ## Caveats

-Some banks bank use weird derivates of MT940 that are do not strictly follow the specification.
+Some banks bank use weird derivates of MT940 that do not strictly follow the specification.
 In that case, I recommend you do some pre-processing of those statements.

 ## Resources and acknowledgements